beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 5. [python-novaclient](https://github.com/openstack/python-novaclient) -- a Python Nova API client
    implementation.
 6. [Sphinx](http://sphinx.pocoo.org/) -- a documentation generator for Python.

+## Global Manager

+The global manager component will provide a REST web service implemented using the Bottle framework.
+The authentication is going to be done using the admin credentials specified in the configuration file.
+Upon receiving a request from a local manager, the following steps will be performed:

+1. Parse the `vm_uuids` parameter and transform it into a list of UUIDs of the VMs to migrate.
+2. Call the Nova API to obtain the current placement of VMs on the hosts.
+3. Call the function specified in the `algorithm_vm_placement` configuration option and pass the UUIDs of the VMs to migrate and the current VM placement as arguments.
+4. Call the Nova API to migrate the VMs according to the placement determined by the `algorithm_vm_placement` algorithm.

+When a host needs to be switched to the sleep mode, the global manager will use the account credentials from the `compute_user` and `compute_password` configuration options to open an SSH connection with the target host and then invoke the command specified in the `sleep_command`, which defaults to `pm-suspend`.

+When a host needs to be re-activated from the sleep mode, the global manager will leverage the Wake-on-Lan technology and send a magic packet to the target host using the `ether-wake` program and passing the corresponding MAC address as an argument.
+The mapping between the IP addresses of the hosts and their MAC addresses is initialized in the beginning of the global manager's execution.

+## Local Manager

+The local manager will be implemented as a Linux daemon in the background and every `local_manager_interval` seconds checking whether some VMs should be migrated from the host.
+Every time interval, the local manager performs the following steps:

+1. Read the data on resource usage by the VMs running on the host from the `<local_data_directory>/vm` directory.
+2. Call the function specified in the `algorithm_underload_detection` configuration option and pass the data on the resource usage by the VMs, as well as the frequency of the CPU as arguments.
+3. If the host is underloaded, send a request to the REST web service of the global manager and pass the list of the UUIDs of all the VMs currently running on the host in the `vm_uuids` paramter, as well as the `reason` for migration as being "underload".
+4. If the host is not underloaded, call the function specified in the `algorithm_overload_detection` configuration option and pass the data on the resource usage by the VMs, as well as the frequency of the host's CPU as arguments.
+5. If the host is overloaded, call the function specified in the `algorithm_vm_selection` configuration option and pass the data on the resource usage by the VMs, as well as the frequency of the host's CPU as arguments
+6. If the host is overloaded, send a request to the REST web service of the global manager and pass the list of the UUIDs of the VMs selected by the VM selection algorithm in the `vm_uuids` paramter, as well as the `reason` for migration as being "overload".

 ## Data Collector